jupyter-book/jupyter-book/docs/content/myst.md

 There is currently no single list of roles / directives to use as a reference, but this section tries to give as much as information as possible.
 For those who are familiar with the Sphinx ecosystem, **you may use any directive / role that is available in Sphinx**.
-This is because Jupyter Book uses Sphinx to build your book, and MyST markdown supports all syntax that Sphinx supports (think of it as a markdown version of reStructuredText).
+This is because Jupyter Book uses Sphinx to build your book, and MyST Markdown supports all syntax that Sphinx supports (think of it as a Markdown version of reStructuredText).

 :::{caution}
 If you search the internet (and the links below) for information about roles and directives, the documentation will generally be written with reStructuredText in mind.
-MyST markdown is different from reStructuredText, but all of the functionality should be the same.
+MyST Markdown is different from reStructuredText, but all of the functionality should be the same.
 See [the MyST Sphinx parser documentation](myst-parser:intro/get-started) for more information about the differences between MyST and rST.
 :::